 In 1992, she became the first gymnast in history to win the Honda Broderick Cup, which recognizes the nation's best collegiate female athlete.
 To this day, she remains one of just three gymnasts ever to win the coveted Honda Broderick Cup.
 She also received the NCAA's highest award for student-athletes when she was named a 1993 Top VI Award winner.

-She is the only gymnast in history to be honored as the CoSIDA Academic All-American of the Year, an award encompassing every NCAA sport (male and female).
+She was the first gymnast in history (and one of two all time) to be honored as the CoSIDA Academic All-American of the Year, an award encompassing every NCAA sport (male and female).
 She also received the NCAA's highest award for student-athletes when she was named a 2004 Top VIII Award winner.

 In 2015, she won the NCAA uneven bar championship and became the first gymnast in NCAA history to score 10.0 on bars in both the semifinals and Super Six at the national championships.
 In her career, she won every major Pac-12 gymnastics athletic and academic award and was an NCAA Today’s Top 10 recipient.

 Second Team Academic All-American